Spentine/Spentris/docs.md

       - [ ] Fix keybinds for different keyboard layouts
   - [x] Update localization support for the UI
   - [ ] Create ending screen for games
+  - [ ] Prevent SDF from going below 1
 - [ ] Persistent Data
   - [x] Save data with `localStorage`
   - [ ] Save data to a file